-Undergraduate and graduate students of all majors can live and work in D.C. while getting paid and earning course credit.
+Undergraduate and graduate students of all majors can live and work while gaining valuable firsthand experience.

-You will find your own internship based on your academic and personal interests.
-The Center for Career Discovery and Development, and the Office of Government and Community Relations will help you with this process.
+You will secure your own internship based on your academic and personal interests.
+The Center for Career Discovery and Development, and the Office of Government and Community Relations is available to assist you with this process.
 Recent positions secured by Tech students include:

 - NASA Science Mission Directorate

 - White House Office of Science and Technology Policy